Powered by WHOOP

 The key is not to get tied up in limiting yourself.
 You have nothing to lose here.
 You’re thinking about ideal scenarios, so let your mind go wild.

-Here are actual outcomes I’ve experienced as a strategic seller across each of the situations on The Purposeful Performer Model to give you a concrete example in running an executive meeting:
+Here are actual outcomes I’ve experienced as a strategic seller across each of the situations on The Purposeful Performer Model to give you a concrete example in running a highly effective executive meeting:

 • Deficient (operating in chaos): Unable to finish the meeting or establish a DNS (definitive next step).

-• Baseline (meets status quo performance): Able to complete the meeting on time with a DNS (like a next meeting booked on the calendar).
+• Baseline (meets status quo performance): Able to complete the meeting on time with a DNS (like a list of follow-ups, who they’re assigned to, and when they will be delivered).

 • Elite (makes you the best in your industry): Everything in the Pro level, but the Mobilizer executive in the room says, “This is the best meeting I had all year!
 We look forward to getting started on this.”